-Once an acceptable subfloor is prepared, cover the subfloor wall-to-wall with an acceptable moisture inhibiter such as 15 lb. asphalt saturated felt, Silicone Vapor Shield paper, Aquabar [®]B. and liquid applied, Class II vapor retarders.
-Overlap the edges by 4" and put a double layer around all heat ducts in the floor.
+Once an acceptable subfloor is prepared, cover the subfloor wall-to-wall with an acceptable moisture inhibiter such as 15 lb. asphalt saturated felt, Silicone Vapor Shield paper and Aquabar ®B. Overlap the edges by 4" and put a double layer around all heat ducts in the floor.
 Red rosin paper, Kraft paper and wax paper are not acceptable moisture inhibiters.
 A moisture inhibiter must be used over wood subfloors.
-They help slow down moisture flow from subfloors and lessen the chance the floor will cup, crack, etc.
+They help slow down moisture flow from subfloors and lessen the chance the floor will cup, cracking, etc.

 When installing wider plank wood floors (4" and wider) flooring movement due to seasonal changes may be reduced by utilizing both glue and the mechanical fasteners (nails/staples) specified.
 Do NOT use a moisture inhibiter with this application since glue assisted applications must have direct contact with the wood subfloor.
-You may use a liquid applied, Class II Vapor Retarder that is compatible with the adhesive being used.
-Utilize a premium grade urethane construction glue (such as Liquid Nails® or Locktite® Urethane Wood to Wood Glue) and apply glue in a serpentine fashion to the subfloor (See Figure 3).
+Utilize a premium grade urethane construction glue (such as Liquid Nails® or Locktite® Urethane Wood to Wood Glue) and apply glue in a serpentine fashion to the subfloor (see Figure 3).